DavidJCobb/pokecustomemerald/ROADMAP.md

 * A UI widget to display the name of the speaking NPC.
 * Unit portraits

+### Battles

+* Button to re-show the enemy trainer's party layout (i.e. the Poke Balls shown at battle start and when they're switching out)
+* Button to show your moves' descriptions, typing, physical/special, etc..

 ### Clock set

 * Show the exact time (HH:MM) rather than forcing players to rely on the clock hands alone.